How do wireless TV speakers work?

 - On your Sony TV, scroll down on the Home menu to the Settings icon

 - Under the Network & Accessories menu, click on Bluetooth settings icon

 - Turn on the Bluetooth and set On as default

 - Select the Device list to see connected devices

 - If the speaker is not yet connected, click on Add Accessories.
 It will automatically search for available devices

 - Click on your device name to complete pairing and connection.

-It’s easy to connect wireless speakers to a Panasonic TV as most modern units support Bluetooth.
+Connecting wireless speakers to a Panasonic TV is painless, as most modern units support Bluetooth.